NVC Nonviolent Communication Sessions in Brighton, Kemptown and Hove

 Nonviolent Communication (NVC) and also called Compassionate Communication or Collaborative Communication is a therapeutic and communication approach developed by Marshall Rosenberg beginning in the 1960s (book: Nonviolent Communication: A Language of Life).

 The key concept behind NVC is the perception that human beings have a capacity for compassion and empathy.
-And because some people don’t have effective communication skills, they resort to violence or harmful behaviours to meet their needs.
+And because some people don’t have effective communication skills, they resort to violence or harmful behaviours to meet their needs as well as express yourself and receive communication from others with empathy.
+NVC helps you to address stuck conversations, listen subtly to yourself and others, decode unspoken communications and to create deeper relationship harmony.
+Nonviolent Communication (NVC) allows principles and practices for speaking with clarity, honesty and compassion.
+It supports awareness and effectiveness in any communication.

 NVC suggests that our habitual way of thinking and speaking is culture-specific or learned which can lead to social, psychological and physical harm.
 NVC theory states that human behaviour is driven by attempts to meet human needs.
 These needs are universal and never in conflict as such, rather, conflict issues arise when strategies for meeting these needs clash.
 NVC works by identify shared needs with underlining thoughts and feelings and help to develop strategies to make requests to meet each other’s needs.